bcgov/EPIC.docgen/README.md

 ### 2. Set Up PYTHONPATH
-Add the following line to your `.bashrc` or `.zshrc` file to set the `PYTHONPATH` environment variable: export PYTHONPATH="/path/to/scaffold-api:${PYTHONPATH}"
+Add the following line to your `.bashrc` or `.zshrc` file to set the `PYTHONPATH` environment variable: export PYTHONPATH="/path/to/docgen-api:${PYTHONPATH}"

 ### 3. Configure Environment Variables
-Create a `.env` file in your scaffold-api with the necessary configurations.
+Create a `.env` file in your docgen-api with the necessary configurations.
 Reference sample.env to see what variables you need to configure
+Please check sample.env for variable references

 ### 4. Start Docker Compose
-In a separate terminal, launch Docker Compose to set up your containers: docker-compose up
+In a separate terminal, launch Docker Compose to set up your containers:
+You can spin up the database using docker-compose {service_name} up

 ### 5. Run Setup
 Navigate to your project directory and run the setup command to prepare your development environment: